fuzzywe/CODING/BINARY TREE/TOP VIEW OF BINARY TREE.md

 Given below is a binary tree.
 The task is to print the top view of binary tree.
 Top view of a binary tree is the set of nodes visible when the tree is viewed from the top.
 For the given below tree

+**"level order traverse is bcs i need to keep track of the height and level."**

  ```cpp
       1
     /     \